Jerenokun/Healtify-TwTCodejam-Health/README.md

 ```
 ![image](https://user-images.githubusercontent.com/83540978/132640462-fd897c1c-950e-44b1-8866-b7ebf591c271.png)

 4. run the code
 ```
 python main.py
 ```
 ![image](https://user-images.githubusercontent.com/83540978/132640559-71d66392-68f4-4a7f-bb62-8786eb24b6a3.png)

-# How to Use
+# How to Use ⚙️
+⚠️[IMPORTANT NOTICE]⚠️
+The program has to be opened first for it to work.
+If you close the program, all the notifications will not work.

 ## Doctor Appointments reminder
 ### Adding appointments
 1. Type in the appointment name